olegnikitin/ws-rest-mock-server/Readme.md

 And use localhost machine as server with port 8044 for REST requests<br>
 And 5080 for WS connections

-Endpoints on HTTP can be added to such file as:<br>
+Endpoints on HTTP should be added to file with such:<br>
 {
   "/login": {
-    "200": {"a": "b"},
+    "ok": {"a": "b"},
-    "400": {"error": {"message": "Some message"}}
+    "error": {"error": {"message": "Some message"}}
   }
 }<br>
 Where key is endpoint and response is value.
-It should be located in $HOME/endpoints.js<br>
+It should be located in $HOME.
+File examples are in folder named examples<br>
-F.e. http://localhost:8044/login?code=200 will return you {"a":"b"}
+F.e. http://localhost:8044/login?result=ok will return you {"a":"b"}